Kenneract/Realtime-Deviation-Encoding-Scheme/README.md

 # Introduction
-Real-time Deviation Encoding Scheme (RDES) is a simple, lossless, real-time compression algorithm for sequences of 32-bit integers.
+Real-time Deviation Encoding Scheme (RDES) is a simple, lossless, real-time compression algorithm for sequences of 31-bit integers.
 It is optimized to have an extremely lightweight compression process (good for low-power embedded systems), while still maintaining an appealing compression ratio (4.0 in the best case, 1.0 in the worst case).

-The sacrifice for the extreme light-weight is the maximum storable number; a 3**1**-bit value, as opposed to a standard 32-bit value.
+The sacrifice for the extreme light-weight is the maximum storable number; a 3**1**-bit value, as opposed to a standard 32-bit value that comes with the uint32_t type.
 This means it can store values from 0 to 2,147,483,647 (unsigned), or -1,073,741,823 to +1,073,741,823 (signed).
 Due to the nature of the deviation encoding, values may exceed these limits (so long as they're not the initial values) up to the maximum value supported by the device running the decompression.
 Storing values exceeding this range results in undefined behaviour.

 The core concept is simple; when storing a sequence of numbers, storing just the change between each value results in much smaller values than the original data.
 These smaller values may then be stored in a fewer number of bytes, reducing the storage required.
 This technique proves very effective when the sequence of numbers varies by small amounts.